Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Universal chiral anomaly for odd dispersion

 Note that a Wick rotation is performed on the temporal momentum so the integral is properly Euclidean.
-When evaluating the trace it is evident that no anomaly could remain for even $\ell$ since the momentum integral simply vanishes.
-By a similar token, this derivation generalizes straightforwardly to more generic dispersion relations so long as it is a strictly increasing function in the covariant derivative $\omega \sim \epsilon(-i\p_x + A_1)$.
-By inverse function theorem, the integrand and the integral domain could be mapped bijectively to the case of linear dispersion.
-Thus, we have shown the chiral anomaly in (1+1) dimensions is not sensitive to the exact shape of the dispersion.
+When evaluating the trace, it becomes evident that no anomaly can persist for even $\ell$ since the momentum integral simply vanishes.
+Similarly, this derivation straightforwardly generalizes to more generic dispersion relations as long as it is a strictly increasing function of the covariant derivative $\omega \sim \epsilon(-i\p_x + A_1)$.
+By inverse function theorem, the integrand and the integral domain can be bijectively mapped to the case of linear dispersion.
+Consequently, we have shown that the chiral anomaly in (1+1) dimensions is not sensitive to the exact shape of the dispersion.
 It is sufficient to have a strictly monotonic energy dispersion that is odd under chiral transformation in the fermion Lagrangian density in order to produce the chiral anomaly \eqref{anomaly_0}.
-The leading contribution has the universal magnitude $E/\pi$ and an extra minus sign could emerge if the dispersion is not strictly increasing in momentum.
-Note that in the case where $\epsilon$ is strictly decreasing, the notion of the left-moving and right-moving are swapped.
+The leading contribution has the universal magnitude $E/\pi$, and an extra minus sign may emerge if the dispersion is not strictly increasing in momentum.
+Note that in the case where $\epsilon$ is strictly decreasing, the notion of the left-moving and right-moving fermions are swapped.